Plumsail/forms-docs/source/how-to/lookup-cascading.rst

 --------------------------------------------------
 With a little bit of JavaScript code, you can now easily configure Cascading Lookup fields.

 What does that mean?
 Just to be clear, I am talking about Lookup fields where choosing value in one field, limits available choice in the other field.
+Lookup filtering can be applied with any data, including values of other fields on the form, not limited to other lookups.

-Example that I will show you in this list will include Categories and Products, so that the user can only see and choose Products belonging to the selected Category.
+In this example, however, I will show you two Lookup fields on one form - Category and Product, so that the user can only see and choose Products belonging to the selected Category.

 Setting up Lists
 --------------------------------------------------